agoalofalife/event/README.md

 * In this example we sign the event method structure

-Read more information at  [examples](github.com/agoalofalife/event/tree/master/examples) :+1:
+Read more information in [examples](github.com/agoalofalife/event/tree/master/examples) :+1: